harsharora94/Data-Encryption-In-Transit/README.md

 2. Directly using WCF clients and services using the System.ServiceModel namespace.

 #### Recommendations:
-Target .NET Framework 4.7 or later versions on your apps.
-Target .NET Framework 4.7.1 or later versions on your WCF apps.
+Target .NET Framework 4.7 or later versions on our apps.
+Target .NET Framework 4.7.1 or later versions on our WCF apps.
 Do not specify the TLS version.
-Configure your code to let the OS decide on the TLS version.
+Configure our code to let the OS decide on the TLS version.
 Perform a thorough code audit to verify you're not specifying a TLS or SSL version.

 ### For TCP sockets networking